devplayer0/fyp/report.md

 ```

 "Global options" are read by the C++ implementation pieces and are used to
-configure internals such as which runtime debug features are enabled.
+configure internals such as the runtime debug features that are enabled.
 All
 remaining arguments are passed to the configuration script, which can be
-accessed via `sys.argv` as normal.
+accessed via Python's `sys.argv` as normal.
 Note that the configuration script _must_ be
 provided; without it no components in the simulator can be instantiated or used.

 ### CPU accuracy